voletro/wsa-toolbox/README.md

 mshta.exe wsatoolbox.hta
 ```

-4. Find entire source code for other scripts and batch files in the same folder.
+4. Build the Executable by using [The Batchman](https://github.com/jeremyben/thebatchman).

 ## License